BenchmarkXPRT/Public-AIXPRT-Resources/OtherDocuments/Add_Edit_Workload.md

 python3 index.py

 ```
 Once the run is completed, the application closes.
-At this time, please go to /AIXPRT/Results/{ConfigFileName} folder to find the results in a json format.
+At this time, please go to /AIXPRT/Results/{ConfigFileName} folder to find the results in a JSON format.
 The result file name will be of the format ‘<Deep-Learning>_result_<time stamp>.json’.

 9. Now push your changes to upstream of your branch !
 Done !